PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 - The build artefacts for the image to send as the update payload.
 See the [build tutorial]() for instructions.
 - An internet connection on the target.
 [Follow the tutorial to setup an internet connection]().
-- A device running an MBL image that can connect to a Pelion Device Management account.
+- A device running an MBL image that can connect to a Pelion account.
 [Follow the first tutorial in this series]() to request an account.
 - The directory in which the manifest tool was initialised, [as reviewed in the development environment setup]().
 <span class="notes">This *must* be the directory from which the `update_default_resources.c` file was obtained for building MBL.</span>
-- A Pelion Device Management API key, to use the manifest tool from the command line.
-Follow the instructions in the [Pelion Device Management docs](https://cloud.mbed.com/docs/current/integrate-web-app/api-keys.html#generating-an-api-key) to obtain an API key (when prompted to select a group to set the API key access level, select **Developers**).
+- A Pelion API key, to use the manifest tool from the command line.
+Follow the instructions in the [Pelion docs](https://cloud.mbed.com/docs/current/integrate-web-app/api-keys.html#generating-an-api-key) to obtain an API key (when prompted to select a group to set the API key access level, select **Developers**).
 Make a note of the API key to use it later; for security reasons, the portal will not display it again.

 ### Workflow